 So, what kind of career options do truckers have?
 Well, first off, you can choose to be a long-haul driver and travel over long distances from point A to point B. Or you could become a local delivery driver and make regular runs within a certain area.

 It’s also important to consider the salaries in the trucking industry.
-According to Indeed, the average salary for an over-the-road trucker is $47,291 per year.
-Local truckers often earn slightly less than this.
-And if you’re looking for higher pay, there are some jobs that offer higher wages including tanker drivers and even hazardous waste haulers.
+According to Indeed, the average salary for an over-the-road trucker is $111,796 per year.
+Local truckers often earn less than this.
+And if you’re looking for other high paying jobs, there are some jobs that offer bigger wages including tanker drivers and even hazardous waste haulers.

 What Should a Truck Driver Put on Their Resume?